francespinnock/francespinnock.github.io/_pages/about.md

 [Sarah Myerscough Gallery](https://www.sarahmyerscough.com/exhibitions/60-monolith-tefaf-maastricht-art-fair/), London
 Stand 494

-Sarah Myerscough Gallery will be presenting two new works from the Vignette series, 'Dress for the job you want (Accoutrements and Illuminations)' 2023 and 'Steady Metronome (Custome Melody)' 2024.
+Sarah Myerscough Gallery will be presenting two new works from the Vignette series, 'Dress for the job you want (Accoutrements and Illuminations)' 2023 and 'Steady Metronome (Custom Melody)' 2024.

 <br />